 \subsection{Verification}

 Verification in symbolic structure discovery assesses three key aspects: numerical fitness, symbolic fitness, and context alignment.
-While numerical fitness can be quantified, symbolic fitness and context alignment are harder to measure without ground truth.
-To address this, we introduce a dual-verification strategy combining standard quantitative metrics with rubric-based qualitative evaluation by \textit{LLMs-as-Judges}.
+However, unlike numerical fitness, symbolic fitness and context alignment are hard to quantify straightforwardly.
+To address this, we introduce a dual-verification strategy combining quantitative metrics with rubric-based qualitative evaluation with \textit{LLMs-as-Judges}.